-I was tasked with speaking on behalf of the Society of St. Vincent de Paul, the group I joined last year.
+I was tasked with speaking as a representative of the Society of St. Vincent de Paul, the group I joined last year.
 At each of our three Masses, one of us was asked to address the parish about St. Vincent de Paul and the upcoming Walk for the Poor on Sept.
-28. Unfortunately, only two of us got to deliver our remarks, as the visiting priest for Saturday’s Mass got his signals crossed and didn’t call up my SVDP colleague Michelle to deliver her remarks.
+28. Unfortunately, only two of us got to deliver our remarks, as the visiting priest for Saturday’s Mass got his signals crossed and didn’t call up my SVDP colleague Michelle to speak.

 It was a nice opportunity, and my remarks seemed to be well received.
 I hope my strong belief in the mission of SVDP was conveyed to the Nativity parishioners, and what a wonderful opportunity it is to serve in this ministry.
 I know I speak for my fellow members that we’d love to see a few more participants.

 I also encourage anyone reading this to consider getting involved in your parish’s Society of St. Vincent de Paul.
 Or, consider starting one if you belong to one of the many parishes that don’t currently have one.
 It can be a life-changing experience, for you and the community members you serve.